Ada-Developers-Academy/core-unit-2/api-6-testing/setting-configs-and-creating-the-test-db.md

 3. Create environment variables in our `.env` file:
    - URL for a development database
    - URL for a test database
-4. Create a test database with the matching name
+4. Create a test database whose name matches the one provided in our `.env` file
 5. Refactor our `create_app` method to:
    1. Check for a configuration dictionary
    2. Read the correct database location from `.env`